ghazi-naceur/data-highway/README.md

                   "--files", "/app/config/application.conf,/app/config/log4j.properties",
                   "/app/jar/data-highway-assembly-0.1.jar"]
 ```
-3- Run the script `start.sh` located under the path `data-highway/docker/cli/spark`
+3- Run the script `start.sh` located under the path `data-highway/docker/cli/spark/generic`

 ps: You can find some input data samples under the test package, which you can use as an input for the input docker volume.

 4- Data will be generated under the output volume declared in the Dockerfile for sections "B-1", "B-2", "B-3", "B-4" and "B-6-c".
+All processed data will be moved to processed volume.

-In the section "B-5-c" case, data will be published to the output topic.
+In the section "B-5-c" case, data will be published to the output topic, and all processed data will be moved to processed folder.

-### b- Kafka application without Confluent Cluster:
+### b- Kafka application :

 **Note** : The supported Kafka applications are all routes for : (See **B- Conversions** section to configure the module)
  * B-5-a- Sending data to Kafka though **Simple Kafka Producer**